glueball-css/glueball/glueball/modules/transition/readme.md

 ## Provided values
-The following sets of values determine the dynamic properties and selectors.
+The following values determine the dynamic properties and selectors.

-### Speeds

-Selector  | Value
+Suffix  | Value
 --------- | ---------
 `1` | `all 0.1s cubic-bezier(.25, .8, .25, 1)`
 `2` | `all 0.2s cubic-bezier(.25, .8, .25, 1)`